EFForg/phantom-of-the-capitol/README.md

 Phantom DC has three major functions:

 * Looking up form fields provided by all members of congress
-* Using [PhantomJS](http://phantomjs.org/) to proxy fill-in a congress member's form such that they need not navigate directly to the congress member's web page
+* Using [Chrome Headless](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md) to proxy fill-in a congress member's form such that they need not navigate directly to the congress member's web page
 * It can return any captcha images and forward the user submitted solution to the `.gov` website

 This project relies on: